Tamely presented morphisms and coherent pullback: Affine schemes

 We say $M \in \Mod_A$ is coherent if it is almost perfect and (left) bounded, and denote the full subcategory of coherent modules by $\Coh_A \subset \Mod_A$.
 We recall the following definition from the introduction (we will use the same terminology for algebra morphisms as for the associated morphisms of affine schemes).

 \begin{Definition} A morphism $A \to B$ in $\CAlgk$ has coherent pullback if $M \ot_A B$ is a coherent $B$-module for every coherent $A$-module $M$. \end{Definition}

 Equivalently, $A \to B$ has coherent pullback if and only if $M \ot_A B$ is (left) bounded for every coherent $A$-module $M$, since $M \ot_A B$ is almost perfect over $B$ if $M$ is almost perfect over $A$ \cite[Prop.
 2.7.3.1]{LurSAG}.
 We note that morphisms with coherent pullback are called eventually coconnective morphisms in \cite[Def.
 3.5.2]{Gai13a}.
+The following example shows that in infinite type such morphisms are generally not stable under base change.